carrot orange juice

 Drinking carrot juice may protect the cardiovascular system by increasing total antioxidant status.
 Increased antioxidant levels decrease lipid peroxidation.

-The American Heart Association has named carrots as one of the top foods that supports cardiovascular health.
-The AHA asserts that the high levels of potassium and fiber can lower blood pressure and lower LDL.
+The American Heart Association has named carrots one of the top foods that support cardiovascular health.
+The AHA asserts that high levels of potassium and fiber can lower blood pressure and LDL.

 7 – Anticancer?